 Osteopathy and chiropractic

-There have been some studies to suggest that spinal manipulation techniques can have a positive effect on chronic (long term) low back pain.
-It is very important that if you have fragile bones especially if you’ve already had a fracture that you are treated cautiously and direct pressure on the spine is avoided.
-However, since both osteopathy and chiropractors use a wide range of approaches- some of which don’t involve manipulation, they can still be considered to help with pain as long as the practitioner is made fully aware of your medical history before commencing treatment.
+There have been some studies to suggest that spinal-manipulation techniques can have a positive effect on chronic (long term) lower back pain.
+It is very important that if you have fragile bones, especially if you’ve already had a fracture, you are treated cautiously and direct pressure on the spine is avoided.
+However, since both osteopathy and chiropractors use a wide range of approaches, some of which don’t involve manipulation, they can still be considered to help with pain as long as the practitioner is made fully aware of your medical history before commencing treatment.